 Content Syndication in basic terms means providing a series or sequence of content in any format that can be delivered via a subscription.
 The original presentation of the content might be a series of blog posts, news feeds, podcasts, videos, presentations, white papers, etc.

-But the critical component to the concept of content syndication, is that it must be made available as a subscription.
+But the critical component to the concept of content syndication, is that it must be made available as an RSS feed or a subscription.

 Keep in mind that everyone has their own preference for how they like to consume content, for example, I’m a visual learner so my favorite format is video, and I’m sure you have your favorite format too.